China resumes IPOs as stock market revives

 Nearly every listing in China rose by the maximum allowable 44 percent on the first day, and most went on to rise into triple digits in the following weeks.

-As a result, IPOs went oversubscribed by an average of 130 times, and the escrowing of cash by aspiring subscribers temporarily sucked trillions out of the money markets and distorted interest rates.
+As a result, IPOs went oversusbcribed by an average of 130 times, and the escrowing of cash by aspiring subscribers temporarily sucked trillions out of the money markets and distorted interest rates.

-The regulator said in a document posted on its website that it was eliminating the escrow requirement, and also eliminating the bookbuilding period for IPOs with fewer than two million shares, to reduce costs for smaller listing companies.

-(Additional reporting by Lu Jianxin in SHANGHAI, Winni Zhou and Meng Meng in BEIJING; and Elzio Barreto in HONG KONG; Writing by Kazunori Takada and Pete Sweeney; Editing by Simon Cameron-Moore and Jane Merriman)
+(Additional reporting by Lu Jianxin in SHANGHAI, Winni Zhou and Meng Meng in BEIJING; and Elzio Barreto in HONG KONG; Writing by Kazunori Takada and Pete Sweeney; Editing by Jacqueline Wong and Simon Cameron-Moore)